-Risk Management is responsible for implementing the Bank's operational risk framework, for developing and maintaining the Operational Risk Policy and for communicating the policy to the Bank's employees.
-Risk Management also monitors the overall operational risk profile of the Bank, ensures proper escalation and reporting of operational risk issues and provides an independent view on the overall operational risk inherent in the Bank's operations.
+Risk Management monitors the overall operational risk profile of the Bank, ensures proper escalation and reporting of operational risk issues and provides an independent view on the overall operational risk inherent in the Bank's operations.
 Furthermore, Risk Management is responsible for reporting on operational risk events and limit breaches to senior management, the Board of Directors and to the competent authorities in accordance with internal procedures and regulatory requirements.

 Compliance is responsible for implementing the Bank's compliance risk framework, for developing and maintaining the Bank's Compliance Risk Policy and for communicating the policy to the Bank's employees.
+The Compliance Officer is responsible for supervising the Bank's measures against money laundering and terrorist financing and is the Bank's Money Laundering Reporting Officer.